xxh/xxh/README.md

 ^Z
 Unknown answer from server when checking direcotry /home/hansolo/.xxh:
 ```
-This issue was addressed to Xonsh team in [3367](https://github.com/xonsh/xonsh/issues/3367)
+This issue was addressed to Xonsh team in [3367](https://github.com/xonsh/xonsh/issues/3367).
+Just try to run command again.

 ## How it works?